thalissongoncalves/thalissongoncalves/README-EN.md

 <h2>🔎 About me</h2>

 <p>
-   I am studying Systems Analysis and Development at FASUL and working as a Full Stack Developer at Grupo EROS.
+   I am working as a Full Stack Developer at Grupo EROS.
 During the pandemic, I had the privilege of discovering programming and I fell in love with it, which led me to enter the Trybe school to study and dedicate all my time to web development.
 Currently, I am reaping the fruits of my dedication, every day dedicated to studying the area through course platforms and preparing myself more and more for the job market.
 I love watching anime, playing sports, playing games and visiting family and friends.
 </p>

 <br/>